 I like to work in a

-In this example, the 'store' is used to sell the 'books.'
+In this example, the 'store' is used to sell 'books.'

-Another way to show the function of something is using the preposition for.
+Another way of indicating the function of something is using the preposition for.
 Take a look:

 tennis shoes = shoes

 4. Indicating Age and Length of a Noun

 Noun modifiers can also be used to indicate the age or length of the head noun.
 In this case, a hyphen is often inserted between the parts of the noun modifier to indicate that they are being used together as a single phrase.
 Pay attention to the example: